Isaac Paredes Player Props: Rays vs. Reds

 - Paredes is hitting .255 with three home runs and three walks.

-- In five games this season (35.7%), Paredes has picked up an RBI, including two games with multiple runs batted in.
+- In five games this year (33.3%), Paredes has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.